desorgui/nanox/README.md

 ### TITLE

-> ### SPACE TRAVELERS HUB
+> ### NANOX

 ## Description

-"Space Travelers Hub" is a web application where you can discover rockets and missions.
+"nanox" is a web application where you can discover rockets and missions for space travelers.
 You can reserve and join them.

 ## Built With